 Rather than dealing with IP as a mere collection of documents, top companies:

-Adopting this way of thinking facilitates obtaining funds for equipment, staff, and external help.
+Adopting this way of thinking facilitates the acquisition of funds for equipment, staff, and external help.

 Brand monitoring is very instrumental in brand safeguarding.